MarketPredict-BoEC/Market-Predict/MarketPredict/BERT-BoEC/readme.txt

 topN : Number of top N most similar words for title expansion

-Then you must put the News and Market dataset in following path and run the main.py.The model got the evaluation metrics.
+Then you must put the News and Market dataset in following path and run the BERT-BoEC.py to train predictive model.